American National Standard Stub Acme Threads are defined in ASME/ANSI

 Stub Acme-2G LH.

-Recognizing that the Standard Stub Acme does not always provide
+Complicating the world of ACME further, the Standard Stub Acme does not always provide

-an accepted thread for all applications basic data for two other
+an accepted thread for all applications.
+Basic data for two other

 frequently used forms have been tabulated.
 These are designated